Jobs & Economy

 I was able to pay this state’s investment in me forward by supporting a law to create a free and low-cost college for 110,000 Washingtonians – paid for by big corporations in our state that owes part of their success to the well-educated workforce our public education system has produced.

 Military Families and Veterans

 In my roles as Statewide Veterans Representative for U.S. Senator Patty Murray and Director of the Military Defense Sector in Governor Inslee’s Commerce Department, I have been connected to military families, employers and contractors in the South Sound on a daily basis.

 My position as an advocate for military families and veterans is also shaped by my family.
 As the twin sister of a 17-year combat veteran in the United States Air Force, I can attest that the little brother that I sent off to war after 9/11 is not the man who came home.
 Our military service members put their lives on the line to defend our freedoms, and I am proud to be an outspoken advocate for service members and their families, making sure that they gain access to the opportunities and benefits that they’ve earned and deserve.

 The changing climate is the defining challenge of my generation.
-It’s a threat to our economy, our way of life, our entire existence.
-If there is one benefit from our experience with this pandemic, I hope it is a greater appreciation for science and the impact that collective changed behavior can have on the world’s environment.
+It’s a threat to our economy, our way of life, and our entire existence.

 As a working mom of two young kids, I think every day about the future our kids will have with our world literally on fire due to climate change.
 As someone who has worked on economic development, I understand the urgency and importance of comprehensive climate action and the repercussions of inaction.
 And as a woman of color, I know that too often front-line communities can be overlooked in the fight against climate change.